bredamatt/cardano-notes/revealjs/mattia/governance.md

   - The seed for the next round of voting is not decrypted
   - The voting halts, and no new proposals can be created
   - The system is not crash tolerant
+  - The system does not have any liveness proofs
 -->